vbrusca/MmgGameApiJava/README.md

 # MmgGameApiJava
 A Java based 2D game API.
 Build an entire game right in your IDE in Java.
-Almost fully compatible at the code level, library code, with the Java version of the game API.
+Almost fully compatible at the code level, library code, with the C# version of the game API.

 ## Errata
 Input key repeat fix for Mac OSX.
 Prevents keyboard input freeze due to keyboard press and hold.